Does OHIP Cover Ozempic? Coverage, Costs & Alternatives in Ontario (2026)

 When a specific medication like Ozempic is not covered under OHIP or the Ontario Drug Benefit (ODB) program, individuals may need to explore alternative insurance options to manage costs.

-Keep in mind that your ability to receive coverage for Ozempic may still depend on your reason for usage.
-For more specific information on coverage for Ozempic, you can check out our article: Is Ozempic Covered by Manulife?
+For more specific information on private coverage for Ozempic, you can check out our article: Is Ozempic Covered by Manulife?

 Conclusion: Understanding Your Insurance Coverage